 The BINS Photo Album is a package to generate static web pages from the command line.
 Why would you want to do this?
 Well, most of the dynamic web photo albums require that the server do all the work when the client requests the images, thus either slowing it down, or requiring a very beefy server.
 Also, you introduce the chance for a script-kiddie from hacking your site.
 Not good.

 Enter BINS.
-Some of its features include [from the web page]:
+Some of its features include:

 - generation of a thumbnail and of scaled images for each picture ;

-- generated album appearance is fully customizable by using HTML templates (5 different templates sets are currently provided) and configuration parameters: colors, number and size of thumbnails per page, number and size of scaled pictures (in pixels or percentage of the original image for the size), fields to display, etc. Those parameters can be set globally (system wide or per user), per album or sub album or per picture (for example, you can change the colors of one sub album or one just one picture page in an album by editing its description file) ;
+- generated album appearance is fully customizable by using HTML templates (5 different templates sets are currently provided) and configuration parameters: colors, number and size of thumbnails per page, number and size of scaled pictures (in pixels or percentage of the original image for the size), fields to display, etc. Those parameters can be set globally (system wide or per user), per album or sub album or per picture (such as, you can change the colors of one sub album or one just one picture page in an album by editing its description file) ;

 - several description fields (date, location, etc…) can be associated with the pictures (in text or HTML format).
 You can easily add or customize these fields ;

 - description fields can be set or modified via a command line interface or a GTK+/GNOME-based GUI ;

 - A search engine is included in the album : you can find some pictures by searching keywords in their description fields.

 - Album can be generated from pictures managed by Zoph.

 - Exif information and Digital camera support :